The Unguarded Moment (1956)

 Perhaps needless to say, this was the last straw for Esther, and she and Ben officially separated in November of 1957.

-During her years with Fernando, Esther would live a cloistered existence.
+During her years with Fernando, Esther lived a cloistered existence.
 Fernando’s insistence that she “stop being Esther Williams,” and dedicate her time solely to him, is why I think Esther didn’t have a successful second phase of her career after proving herself an actress in The Unguarded Moment: Fernando simply wouldn’t have allowed Esther to make films.
 Comedian Don Rickles would joking ask Esther one evening during her years with Fernando how she liked it in the nunnery, but the question really wasn’t that far from the truth: Fernando expected Esther to give up her career, and even her children, for him.

 Another Sassy Esther Anecdote